harness-community/feature-flag-relay-proxy/kubernetes/README.md

 there is an example `values.yaml` included

-## redis.yaml
+## redis

-example redis deployment for kubernetes
+use the redis helm chart to provision redis if deploying for production

 ## service.yaml